ibm-cloud-docs/enterprise-management/iam-act.md

 Create a new version of an action control template when you need to make updates to a committed version.
 To create a new version, complete the following steps.

 1. Update your JSON file with the new action control template configuration.
 For more information about the attributes that you can use in your JSON file, see the [IAM Policy Management API](/apidocs/iam-policy-management#replace-action-control-template).
 1. Use the `iam-access-management.action-control-template.create` command to create a new version.
-The following sample request creates a new version of the template with template id `actionControlTemplate-12345678-abcd-1a2b-a1b2-1234567890ab` for the `atracker` service.
+The following sample request creates a new version of the template with template ID `actionControlTemplate-12345678-abcd-1a2b-a1b2-1234567890ab` for the `atracker` service.

-but the action required to perform this task.
-This action is mapped to the system roles defined in the other doc pages

    ```bash
    curl -X POST 'https://iam.cloud.ibm.com/v1/action_control_templates' \